“After having an HO layout as a kid, I decided that, at 68 years old, it was time to have another one.

 That’s all this time, folks.

-Don’t forget the Beginner’s Guide if you want to make this year, your year, when it comes to creating your layout.
+Don’t forget the Beginner’s Guide if you want to stop dreaming and start doing.